 The winner of the competition will be based on a combination of the rocket's performance and team's performance predictions of their rocket's behavior.
 The team's score is based on the following:

-- Space-X Return (10% of score): Rockets will be scored based on how close they return to the launch pad.
+- Space-X Return (25% of score): Rockets will be scored based on how close they return to the launch pad.
+Landing closer to the launch site will improve your score.

-Judges' decisions relating to safety, launch, tiebreakers, and final algorithm for scoring are final.
+Judges' decisions relating to safety, launch, tiebreakers, and scoring are final.

 1st Place Prize - $20,000 Scholarship